Forces in dry active matter: The mechanical pressure of non-interacting self-propelled particles

 The outcome of these dynamics is that an active Brownian particle roughly follows a straight trajectory over a persistence length $\ell_r = \frac{v}{D_r}$ before reorienting itself (as depicted in Fig. \ref{fig:ABP trajectory}).
 Therefore, on large length scales and long times, an ABP has a diffusive dynamics.
 The diffusion constant can be obtained through a simple dimensional analysis.
 It is given by

 with $d$ being the spatial dimension of the system.

-Note that since each particle has a director attached, looking at a movie showing an ABP moving around is different from looking at its reversed version; running the movie backwards will not change its arrow's direction.
-This means that the ABP model breaks time reversal symmetry in a trivial manner, which shows that this model is out of equilibrium~\footnote{Note that the breakdown of time-reversal symmetry is much less apparent if only the position of the particle is recorded, and not its orientation~\shortcite{Fodor2016PRL,Mandal2017PRL,Shankar2018PRE}.}.
+Note that since each particle is self-propelled in a given direction, looking at a movie showing an ABP moving around is different from looking at its reversed version: running the movie backward will not change the director's direction.
+This means that ABPs break time-reversal symmetry in a trivial manner, which shows that this model is out of equilibrium\footnote{Note that the breakdown of time-reversal symmetry is much less apparent if only the position of the particle is recorded, and not its orientation~\shortcite{Fodor2016PRL,Mandal2017PRL,Shankar2018PRE}.}.

-With the basic model defined we now turn to discuss it in the presence of a wall and in particular calculate the pressure $P_M$.
+We now complement this basic model to include the presence of confining walls and calculate the pressure $P_M$.